 In order to understand the causes of Air pollution, several divisions can be made.

-Air pollution can be classified into two sections – invisible and visible air pollution.
+Air pollution can be classified into two:

 Top-ten Kinds of Air Pollution